papermerge/documentation/docs/setup/docker-compose.md

 This section describes how to setup {{ extra.project }} using docker compose.
 As mentioned in overview section, {{ extra.project }} philosophy revolves around progressive setup concept.
-As such, you are adviced to start with simple setups and progress, in small steps, towards more complicated scenarios.
+As such, you are advised to start with simple setups and progress, in small steps, towards more complicated scenarios.
 The idea is that on the way you will learn and understand better internals, which in turn will enable you to be build very creative deployments.